-5: Lunaria annua var. albiflora alba.
+5: White honesty, Lunaria annua var. albiflora alba.
 A signature plant at Gelli Uchaf.
 Once you have it, it will keep popping up where it wants to and is easy to spread around the garden by scattering the seed in autumn.
 We think white flowers are much easier to fit into the colour scheme of emerging green leaves at this time of year, than the more normal purple flowered form, so refuse to have any other colours of honesty in the garden to keep the white flowers pure.
 A biennial plant, it’s very easy to pull out unwanted seedlings.
-Orange-tip butterflies use it as a larval food plant and nectar on the flowers too.
+Orange-tip butterflies, Anthocharis cardamines, use it as a larval food plant and nectar on the flowers too.

 6: Camassia leichtlinii caerulea.
 One of those quite recently planted bulbs which seem to thrive in the moist well drained conditions at Gelli Uchaf, bulk up quickly and complement later flowering daffodils like N. “Merlin”.
 No scent, but bees love the blue flowers which open in sequence from those lowest down the growing flower stem.
 Such insect appeal means that the display is usually quite brief – 3 weeks maximum, but still worth the money and effort getting them into the ground.
 The only disappointment is that seed set is extremely limited.

 8: Dicentra spectabilis alba.
 A lovely white form of the more usual pink and white flowered “Bleeding Heart”.
 It has soft lime green foliage which emerges very early in the year, and is vulnerable to being frosted, so it’s best planted amongst shrubs or beneath mature tree cover, where it will lighten a shadey spot, with flowers that emerge over a long period and are visited by some bumblebees.
 Eventually the foliage dies down in July, but it’s an invaluable spring garden plant with us.

-11: Clematis x koreana “Broughton Bride”.
-Look at the late May plant palette, and you’ll see C. “Broughton Star” featured.
-So when we spotted this Clematis in flower at the 2016 RHS flower show in Cardiff in mid April, we thought it was worth a try.
-Grown as a hybrid of C. koreana by Vince Denny ( who also bred C. Broughton Star”), it’s delighted us in its first spring in the garden, clambering over the wall in front of the house.
-The flowers appeared in early/mid April, and looked good as buds, but then lengthen, develop more colour at the base, and eventually open – I’ve even seen bumblebees visiting them.
+11: Clematis x koreana ‘Broughton Bride’.
+Look at the late May plant palette, and you’ll see C. ‘Broughton Star’ features.
+So when we spotted this Clematis in flower at the 2016 RHS flower show in Cardiff in mid-April, we thought it was worth a try.
+Grown as a hybrid of C. koreana by Vince Denny ( who also bred C. ‘Broughton Star’), it’s delighted us in its first spring in the garden, clambering over the wall in front of the house.
+The flowers appeared in mid to late April, and look good as buds, but then lengthen, develop more colour at the base, and eventually open – I’ve even seen bumblebees visiting them.
 It’s so much of a success that we’re thinking of buying a couple more, for clothing the wall further along.
 It will apparently eventually make up to 3 metres of shoots.